 - Head pressing

 - Kicking out front legs while walking

 Causes Of Hydrocephalus In Dogs

 Acquired hydrocephalus may result from a Vitamin A deficiency, parainfluenza virus, intracranial inflammatory disease, swelling in the brain, or other infection.
-The most common cause of acquired hydrocephalus in dogs is a brain tumor.
+However, the most common cause of acquired hydrocephalus in dogs is brain tumors.

 Treatments For Hydrocephalus In Dogs

-If hydrocephalus in dogs is mild and caught in the early stages, it may be treated with medication.
-The goal is to reduce the inflammation or the amount of cerebrospinal fluid being produced.
-Usually, corticosteroids are prescribed for this purpose.
-Sometimes anti-seizure drugs and other medications will be prescribed to treat the symptoms of hydrocephalus, too.
+If hydrocephalus in dogs is mild and caught in the early stages, then it may be treated with medication.
+The goal is to reduce the inflammation or the production of cerebrospinal fluid.

 Usually, vets prescribe corticosteroids this purpose.
 Sometimes, they may also prescribe anti-seizure drugs and other medications to treat the symptoms.